The Day the World Turned Dayglo

 For a variety of personal reasons I’ve steered clear of intrusive social media platforms, and that means mainly Facebook, much preferring peer-to-peer messaging, though no doubt Skype eavesdrops too.
 I do tweet, but seldom reveal personal details that could either embarrass me or get me into serious trouble, although if I had millions of followers my account may well have caught the attention of Twitter’s thought police by now.
 Social media provides a platform to keep in touch with friends and family, but also connects you with hundreds of millions of other potential virtual friends, who may recommend products, services or ideas.
 A simple example of Facebook’s business model is product endorsement.
 Why would you recommend one product over another?
 Maybe some people have well-informed predelictions based on firsthand experience and technical knowledge, but more often than people recommend merchandise because they might win a prize or wish to express their short-lived joy about owning a trendy gadget.
 Marketers have long known that loud, brash or in-your-face advertisements can put off large segments of their potential clientele, but what if your new friend with whom you’ve enjoyed a few brief chats and has an endearing profile picture recommends a product.
 Research shows peer pressure is often much more effective than traditional advertising.
 So what if your new friends do not just recommend products, but contentious causes, involving concepts, ideas, analysis and scientific data that you have not yet had either the time or inclination to investigate?
 Would you support a cause just because your charming new virtual friend has endorsed it?

 Online campaigning platforms like 38 Degrees, Avaaz and Change Dot Org are theoretically open to anyone who wants to struggle against injustice, but in my experience their bias is overwhelmingly in favour of universalism and social engineering, i.e. a borderless utopia controlled by large worldwide organisations.
 Superficially, they favour many campaigns associated with the traditional green left.
 I’ve signed and promoted a few campaigns myself on things like TTIP and the Monsanto-Bayer merger because I instinctively oppose any policies likely to empower big business.
 However, these outlets have also run campaigns calling for the Daily Mail to be banned from colleges and public transport or for the BBC not to let Nigel Farage appear on Question Time again.
 They’ve run numerous campaigns on letting more refugees and economic migrants move to the UK and elsewhere in Europe, against organisations accused of hate speech and most disturbingly many of their campaigns against the horrors of war recycle mainstream propaganda on complex conflicts in the Middle East.
 Would I sign a petition calling for Malala to win the Nobel Peace Prize?
 Maybe.
 She seemed a nice girl and I totally abhor the Taliban’s treatment of women, but her rise to fame, supported by many bellicose politicians, helped justify ongoing NATO intervention in Afghanistan.
-But could I be duped into supporting Bana, the 7–9 year old social media expert and technical whiz girl from Eastern Aleppo?
+But could I be duped into supporting Bana, the 7 to 9 year old social media expert and technical whiz girl from Eastern Aleppo?
 Sorry, I don’t buy that version of events, especially as the Syrian civil war only escalated after the US and UK started funding anti-government militias.
 However, I’m a natural cynic.
 I tend not to fall for propaganda from powerful lobbies, but today we live in an era of shifting alliances and disinformation overload.
 Gone are the days when the BBC and CNN could set agendas on foreign policy initiatives.
 Their grip on the global collective psyche has failed to recover in much of the world since their logistical support for destabilising US-led military adventures.
 Worse still, the BBC has lost much credibility with conservative public opinion due to its conspicuous promotion of identity politics, globalisation and epistocracy, i.e. rule by an intellectual elite.

 The Cambridge Analytica Delusion

 First off I’m beginning to think that neither the Trump phenomenon nor Brexit (the awful term coined for the unexpected outcome of the 2016 EU Referendum) hindered corporate globalisation at all.
 Trump had three selling points: Stronger borders, greater protectionism and an end to pointless wars that do not protect the American people.
 His slogan was Americanism, not globalism and it appealed especially to rednecks and blue collar workers from the Rust Belt.
-Yet now with Mike Pompeo of Secretary of State and John Bolton as senior security advisor, the Trump administration is firmly in the hands of bellicose NeoCons.
-Despite all the rhetoric about temporary travel bans for jet setters from 7 countries accused of exporting terrorism, Congress failed to approve Trump’s much trumpeted border wall.
+Yet now with Mike Pompeo as Secretary of State and John Bolton as senior security advisor, the Trump administration is firmly in the hands of bellicose NeoCons.
+Despite all the rhetoric about temporary travel bans for jet-setters from 7 countries accused of exporting terrorism, Congress failed to approve Trump’s much trumpeted border wall.
 As for trade protectionism, Trump’s proposed tariffs against Chinese, Japanese and European manufacturers are much lower than those enforced during the Reagan era.
 We used to think US Democrat or British Labour leaders would be more bellicose because they could more effectively deflect dissent.
 Now Trump supporters have inadvertently reinvigorated the military industrial complex at a time when US economic power is waning.
 Likewise the British government has effectively negotiated a deal with the EU that addresses none of the key concerns that 17.4 million leave voters had, while cleverly driving a wedge between generations, regions and social classes.
 The ruling elites can now blame Brexit or Russia for anything that goes wrong, while doing little to stem migratory flows or social alienation, banning social conservatives from entering the country, locking up Youtube pranksters, remaining in full regulatory alignment with the EU and even letting them access our fishing waters.
 The subtle point many observers have failed to get is that we the people do not own the land we call home.
 Banks, big business and the government do.

 So did a bunch of cybernetic whizkids use social media and clever artificial intelligence algorithms to sway the vote to the outcome that the establishment appeared not to want?
 Yes, but so what?
 So did the Clinton campaign in the US and Remain campaign in the UK, but midway through these campaigns millions of ordinary voters grew tired of the uninspiring marketing spiels emanating from the establishment media.
 In the run-up to the EU Referendum, I saw much more proactive persuasion from the well-funded Remain camp.
 The frequency of these videos seemed to track my online behaviour, which varies from technical sites, to mainstream media and several alternative media outlets.
 For a while leave campaigners seemed much more active on social media, but largely because they were the challengers rather than the incumbents.
 The Cambridge Analytica scandal has the advantage of appealing to impressionable Guardian readers, but also empowers government to regulate the Internet with the tacit support of the wishful thinking chattering classes.
 The establishment's answer to the Brexit rebellion appears to be a rebranding of UK PLC's relationship with the EU Commission and greater control over social media.